 Any unchecked items occupying extra seats are charged and considered as "Cabin Baggage", such as an urn, carved statue or musical instruments.

 To properly secure the cabin baggage on a seat, you are suggested to store your baggage in hard package with handle(s).
 Cabin baggage is the item(s) that you carry with you into the aircraft cabin and are kept under your custody throughout the flight.
 EVA Air assists in securing the item but is not liable for any loss of or damage to this cabin baggage unless such loss or damage is caused by EVA Air's negligence.

-Plenty of time will be spend to complete check-in and necessary security, immigration and/or customs formalities.
+Plenty of time will be spent to complete check-in and necessary security, immigration and/or customs formalities.
 Hours of operation for EVA Air check-in counters and the time required for pre-boarding procedures vary at different airports.
 At a minimum, we recommend that you book 48 hours before departure and identify yourself at the boarding gate 40 minutes before the scheduled departure time.
-Due to security operation at US region airport, we recommend you arrive at check-in counter 2 hours before departure in advance.
-The cabin baggage acceptable dimensions.
+Due to security operation at U.S. region airports, we recommend you arrive at check-in counter 2 hours before departure in advance.
+The cabin baggage acceptable dimensions. is for your reference.